BrotherFatcake/notes/MongoDB/Mongoose.md

 //loop through requiredFields

-//create const field to assign requiredField position i during loop
+        //create const field and assign requiredField position i during loop

     //IF field is not in the request body

         //create const for error message naming missing field from body

         //log the error to console with arg errMessage

         //return response status 400 and send errMessage

 //CREATE NEW DB OBJECT
-//modelName create {object}
+    //modelName create {object} that contains the key req body pair values

     //Within object {key1: req.body.val1, ley2: req.body.val2}
     //If key/val has sub-key/val they do not need to be specified here it would be specified